• Skip to primary navigation

 Spinach Artichoke Stuffed Chicken

-Today is a pretty fabulous day, and that's because it involves spinach artichoke stuffed chicken.
+Any day can become fabulous if it involves spinach artichoke stuffed chicken.

-Garlicky, creamy spinach and artichoke dip are stuffed inside chicken breasts and seared to a golden brown, then finished in the oven for the juiciest chicken ever!
+Garlicky, creamy spinach and artichoke dip is stuffed inside chicken breasts and seared to a golden brown, then finished in the oven for the juiciest chicken ever!

-This will be your new favorite weeknight dinner.
+This will be your new favorite chicken recipe, this I promise.

 How to make spinach artichoke stuffed chicken